mantycore/orphereus/README.txt

 Example command processors can be found in example.py

-  $paster --plugin=Orphereus mycommand --goodbye lol
+  $ paster --plugin=Orphereus mycommand --goodbye lol

 3. Initial database structure is created with